BrandonTang89/CrowdfundingForSchools/README.md

 - https://firebase.google.com/docs/auth/admin/verify-id-tokens

 # Database
 We will use PostgreSQL for the database.
-The following is the schema, with primary key in bold.
+The following is the schema, with primary key(s) in bold.

-Version: psql (PostgreSQL) 12.17 (Ubuntu 12.17-0ubuntu0.20.04.1)

 ## Database Setup
 We can set up the database locally using Docker.